 These benefits make traditional publishers attractive to many authors, but the risk involved for the publisher means that they set a high bar for authors who aspire to be published by them.
 To mitigate financial and brand risk, traditional publishers exercise editorial discretion by doing deep sales and marketing research before acquiring (purchasing rights to) a title and by vetting manuscripts for writing quality.

 Most nonfiction book project proposals and fiction manuscripts are presented by an author's literary agent to publishing companies' acquisition editors.
 Qualified literary agents have relationships with acquisition editors within the different publishing companies and submit proposals and writing samples and negotiate publishing deals on behalf of their clients.

 It's important to understand that only about 4% of authors seeking representation by a literary agent will earn agent representation.
-(1) Fewer will go on to "land" a publishing contract with one of the Big 5, and the process can take years.
+(2) Fewer will go on to "land" a publishing contract, and the process can take years.

 Recommended Reading: Ask an Agent: What Does an Average First Book Pay?

 Recommended Reading: The Author's Guild's Model Trade Book Contract

 The Big 5 have become synonymous with traditional publishing, but that's not the full story.
 Over the past several decades many traditional model publishing companies have sprung up outside the Big 5.